Brumberg sisters: Biography

 Valentina and Zinaida Brumberg were born in Moscow into a Jewish family.
-Their father Semyon Brumberg was a doctor who later took part in the World War I, while their mother Cecilia Brumberg was a music teacher.
+Their father Semyon Brumberg was a doctor who later took part in World War I, while their mother Cecilia Brumberg was a music teacher.
 They were described by their friends as "two complete opposites": Valentina — as a short, active woman always obsessed with ideas and Zinaida — as a tall, slow woman who preferred to sit at home.
 In 1916 both sisters graduated from a Moscow gymnasium with Diplomas of Education.
-In 1918 they entered Vkhutemas which they finished in 1925.
+In 1918 they entered Vkhutemas, which they finished in 1925.

 Same year they joined the Experimental Workshop led by Nikolai Khodataev, Yuri Merkulov and Zenon Komissarenko to work on the cutout feature film China in Flames made in support of the Chinese national liberation movement.
 With 1000 meters of film and 14 frames per second it ran over 50 minutes at the time, which made it one of the world's first animated features.
 It was also noted for a variety of art styles contributed by various young animators such as the Brumberg sisters, Ivan Ivanov-Vano and Vladimir Suteev.

 In 1928 they co-directed their first hand-drawn animated short The Samoyed Boy together with Nikolai Khodataev and Olga Khodataeva, another brother-and-sister team.
 It was stylized as traditional Nenets art and followed a dramatic narrative which Khodataev described as "the first steps in conquering the tragedy genre".
 In 1934 they joined forces with Ivanov-Vano and co-directed Tsar Durandai (also known as The Tale of Tsar Durandai) based on the satirical Russian fairy tale and filled with impressive animation.

 In 1936 the Brumberg sisters along with many other Moscow-based animators moved to the newly founded Soyuzmultfilm where they focused on creating Disney-styled shorts based on the popular children's fairy tales such as Little Red Riding Hood and The Magic Swan Geese.
 Since 1937 they had been directing films on their own.